 Built-In quality is the practice of ensuring that quality is ensured at each level of development.
 It is a lean-agile principle that advocates that maintaining quality is everyone’s responsibility and this helps in avoiding the costs of a recall, rework,and defect fixing as it passes through every value stream.

-Business and Technology in the context of SAFe® depicts the role of functional domains in all aspects of the organization promotes business agility by regularly finding new ways to apply Lean-Agile principles and practices.
+Business and Technology in the context of SAFe® depicts the role of functional domains in all aspects of the organization promoting business agility by regularly finding new ways to apply Lean-Agile principles and practices.
+The significantly updated Business and Technology in SAFe® 6.0 highlights five business and technology patterns including business-enabled ARTs, launching business trains, creating an Agile executive team, applying SAFe to other business functions, and combining development and operational value streams within the same portfolio.

 Business Context is a PI planning agenda explained by a business owner that depicts the existing state of business, shares the portfolio vision, and gives a view on how the current solutions are serving their customer needs.